n2ygk/sdrtrunk-wiki/Aliases_V0.3.0.md

 In the [audio priority](#example-audio-priority) example, we setup the ABC Trucking bus fleet to Do Not Monitor so that we did not have to listen to bus radio calls on our local computer.
 However, other listeners have requested to hear the bus fleet streaming over the internet.
-So, we've already setup a local Icecast audio streaming server and configured an audio stream with a name of **ABC Trucking Audio Stream**.
+This example assumes that we've already setup a local Icecast audio streaming server and configured an audio stream with a name of **ABC Trucking Audio Stream**.
 Next, we'll setup the ABC Trucking buses talkgroup to stream to the server.

+**Note:** see the [Streaming](Streaming_V0.3.0) page for details on setting up streaming.

 1. Select the alias for **ABC Trucking-Buses** in the alias table.
 1. Click the **Audio/Identifier** tab in the alias editor.